Military history of New Zealand in Malaysia: Background

-The Malayan Emergency was declared by the British government on 18 June 1948 after several rubber plantation workers were killed in a revenge attack over the deaths of labour activists killed in police charges.
-This led to the creation of the Malayan National Liberation Army (MNLA), a communist guerrilla organisation which fought for an independent Malaya free from colonialism, and for equal rights for women and all races.
+New Zealand's Involvement

 New Zealand's first contribution came in 1949, when C-47 Dakotas of RNZAF No. 41 Squadron were attached to the Royal Air Force's Far East Air Force.
 The Dakotas were used to drop supplies to British and Malay forces engaging the MNLA, and one aircraft was stationed permanently in Kuala Lumpur to carry out this role, away from No. 41 Squadron's usual station in Hong Kong.
 By the time the New Zealand planes were withdrawn in December 1951, they had carried out 211 sorties, dropping 284,000 kilograms of supplies.

 From 1949 there were also several New Zealand Army officers serving on secondment to British units in Malaya.
 A further ten officers, along with fourteen non-commissioned officers arrived in January 1951 leading the 1st Battalion of the Fiji Infantry Regiment.
 Commanded initially by Lieutenant-Colonel R. A. Tinker the unit gained a high reputation for effectiveness in operations against the guerrillas.
 By the time it was withdrawn in 1956 about forty New Zealanders had served with it, and two had been accidentally killed.
 In 1954 a Royal New Zealand Navy frigate, HMNZS Pukaki, carried out a bombardment of a suspected guerilla camp, while operating with the Royal Navy's Far East Fleet – the first of a number of bombardments by RNZN ships over the next five years.

 New Zealand became more directly involved in the Emergency in 1955, following its decision to contribute forces to the British Commonwealth Far East Strategic Reserve, the primary role of which was to deter communist aggression in South-East Asia, and to provide a capacity for the immediate implementation of defence plans in the event that deterrence failed.
 As a secondary role, the forces committed to the Reserve were permitted to take part in actions against the guerrillas.
 The initial New Zealand contribution to this Reserve was a Special Air Service squadron which, commanded by Major Frank Rennie, served with the British Special Air Service's 22nd Regiment.
 It numbered six officers and 127 men.
 Their operations consisted of seeking out the guerrillas in their jungle sanctuary.
 From April 1956 this squadron was deployed to the Fort Brooke area, bordering the states of Perak and Kelantan, and during 1957 it operated in Negri Sembilan, between the towns of Seremban, Kuala Pilah, and Tampin.
 In both locations the squadron was involved in successful operations eliminating the local MNLA groups.
 In all, this squadron spent two years on service in Malaya, and the soldiers spent an average of 17 months on jungle operations.